Tri-Cities, Washington: Climate and geography

 Limited city lights and an absence of photopollution in the Tri-Cities area allow for naked-eye and telescopic astronomy.
-The Tri-City Astronomy Club partners holds star gazing events at the Hanford Observatory.
+The Tri-City Astronomy Club holds star gazing events at the Hanford Observatory.
 Hiking locations, such as Badger Mountain, Candy Mountain and Jump Off Joe Butte, provide views of sunrises and sunsets, studies of celestial bodies and stellar astronomy.
-The aurora borealis (or northern lights) is sometimes visible near Tri-Cities at specific times of the year.
+The aurora borealis (or northern lights) is sometimes visible nearby.